-Certain areas of California, including certain areas nearby the Company's cultivation facility in Monterey County, can be negatively impacted by wildfires can cause smoke and ash to pass through greenhouse vents and cause cannabis plants to fail testing.
+Certain areas of California, including certain areas nearby the Company's cultivation facility in Monterey County, can be negatively impacted by wildfires.
+Wildfires can cause smoke and ash to pass through greenhouse vents and cause cannabis plants to fail testing.
 As a result, the Company will close the greenhouse vents when needed to prohibit smoke and ash from entering the greenhouses at its cultivation facility.
 However, closing the greenhouse vents may cause elevated temperatures within the greenhouses and as a result induced plant stress, thereby negatively affecting plant yields.
 Wildfires can also cause essential sunlight to be blocked out, thereby negatively affecting plant yields in another manner.
 Overall, such wildfires can materially disrupt the Company's ability to harvest cannabis crops, significantly diminishing both the size and quality of the crops harvested, the Company's supply chain, and other operations and as a result can negatively impact the Company's business, financial position, results of operations and cash flows.
 Wildfires that occurred in late summer, early fall 2020 negatively impacted the Company's business, financial position, results of operations and cash flows during the third and fourth quarters of 2020.
 In the fourth quarter of 2020, the Company installed automated environmental control systems within individual grow rooms at its cultivation facility.
 While the Company believes that the addition of such systems should mitigate future negative effects of wildfires that may occur nearby the Company's cultivation facility, there is no guarantee that such negative effects would in fact be mitigated.
-The extent to which any such future wildfires or any other natural disaster impacts the Company's results will depend on future developments, which are highly uncertain and cannot be predicted.
-The Company experienced no adverse implications from wildfires in 2021
+The extent to which any such future wildfires or any other natural disaster impacts wildfires in 2021